 The Board of Education has authorized the use of video surveillance and electronic monitoring equipment at various school sites throughout the school.
+Video footage may be shared with law enforcement for ongoing investigations but will not be shared with students or families.
 Any person who takes action to block, move, or alter the location and/or viewing angle of a video camera shall be subject to disciplinary action.